Noso-Project/NosoNode/README.md

 Run lazarus.
 Package > Online Package Manager.

-Select 2 packages: DCPcrypt and Indy10; then click install.
+Select the packages mentioned above and then click install.

 File > Open > Select the .LPI file from this repository.

 To compile, just click CTRL+F9; it will create the .EXE file in the same folder

-In order to run the app, you will need OpenSSL installed in your pc.